 Examples of things that can be made with CO2:

 - Chemicals from CO2: A vast array of chemicals can be produced using CO2 as a feedstock.
 Ongoing research is primarily focusing on methanol, polymers, urea, carboxylates, carbonates, olefins and the discovery of new catalysts and mechanisms for these reactions.

-- Synthetic fuels of non-biological origin: CO2 derived synthetic fuels would likely be drop-in replacements for liquid or gas fossil fuels and can directly replace fossil fuels in Europe’s existing natural liquid/gas fuels infrastructure without major modification.
-Long haul transport and aviation are a key target for CO2-derived fuels as these areas are the most challenging to de-carbonise due to the energy density required for their fuels.
-Only when the CO2 used is from non-fossil origin the remaining CO2 output after combustion of the fuel is no burden for the climate.
+- Synthetic fuels of non-biological origin: CO2-derived synthetic fuels would likely be drop-in replacements for liquid or gas fossil fuels and can directly replace fossil fuels in Europe’s existing natural liquid/gas fuels infrastructure without major modification.
+Long haul transport and aviation are a key target for CO2-derived fuels as these areas are the most challenging to decarbonise due to the energy density required for their fuels.
+Only when the CO2 used is from non-fossil origins, the remaining CO2 output after combustion of the fuel is no burden for the climate.

 - Building materials and stabilised waste products: CO2 utilisation technologies also offer process integration opportunities with the potential to convert low-value materials into useful higher-value products for the building sector (e.g. synthetic aggregate), which also provides a CO2 utilisation route that can permanently sequester CO2.